-In general terms, sextortion is extortion involving material of a sexual nature, but it can take various forms.
-This crime is a growing concern in many parts of the globe and affects a broad range of targets, including males, females, minors, and adults.
+Sextortion is extortion involving material of a sexual nature, but it can take various forms.
+It’s a problem in many parts of the globe and affects a broad range of targets, including males, females, minors, and adults.
 Aside from the psychological and sometimes physical damage it imparts, a major problem with this crime is that many cases go unreported because victims are too embarrassed.

 With the popularity of social media, messaging apps, and online dating, the exchange of explicit material online is far more commonplace.
 Plus, webcams make it very simple for people to record themselves (or be secretly recorded).
 With the prevalence of sextortion crimes, it’s important that everyone is aware of what to look out for.